North Waterloo Area Training

 519-574-6872

-These Woodbadge courses pick up where the Woodbadge Part I courses end.
-Woodbadge Part II courses are either 1 week or 3 weekends.
+These Woodbadge courses pick up where the Basic courses end.
+Advanced courses are either 1 week or 3 weekends.

 Scout Craft I & II